justinjosephsmith/picklericksite/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/5d31d19b-aadb-4fe2-b14e-63c3a0ac3eb9/deploy-status)](https://app.netlify.com/sites/affectionate-rosalind-4fce75/deploys)
 Test project for netlify and angular, hopefully to validate okta.

+## Setup
+You have to install node, possibly also a good idea to get the angular cli.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.